Ryan McMahon Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9 to lead MLB.
+- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in the league.

 © 2023 Data Skrive.
 All rights reserved.